Description

 1.1.1 Definition and Basics

-Stock Futures Intraday are financial contracts that obligate the buyer to purchase, and the seller to sell, a specific quantity of a stock at a predetermined price on a specified future date.
-These contracts are standardized and traded on exchanges, making them accessible to a wide range of investors.
-Unlike traditional stock trading, where ownership of the stock is transferred, futures contracts are settled in cash or through the delivery of the underlying asset.
+Stock futures are standardized financial contracts that require the buyer to purchase—and the seller to sell—a specified quantity of a stock at a predetermined price on a future date.
+Traded on exchanges, these contracts offer investors the ability to speculate on price movements without owning the actual shares.
+Unlike traditional stock trading, where ownership changes hands, futures contracts are typically settled in cash or via delivery of the underlying asset.

 1.1.2 How Stock Futures Work